AriFordsham/GHCWiki/building/shake.md

 The first intermediate goal is to choose a library and build it with `Shake`.
 This will be tested by running the existing build system, removing all the built stuff for this particular library, and then restoring it with `Shake`, hopefully getting the same result.
 It was decided to choose a library without `cbits` and `#include`'s for the first attempt.
 (A particular library has not yet been chosen, feel free to make suggestions.)

+## How to contribute

+Please email to `andrey dot mokhov at ncl dot ac dot uk` who coordinates the efforts if you'd like to contribute or have any comments/suggestions.